 Protection of state secrets

-The protection of state secrets is a complex set of measures aimed at keeping state secrets and preventing their dissemination, disclosure or use.
+The protection of state secrets is a complex set of measures aimed at safeguarding state secrets and preventing their illegal dissemination, disclosure or use.

-VDD issues the second and third category security clearances for work with state secrets, which correspond respectively the classification level secret and confidential.
+Latvian State Security Service issues the second and third category security clearances for work with state secrets, which correspond respectively the classification level secret and confidential.
 The security clearances are issued to those national or municipality authorities whose work responsibilities stipulate access to state secrets.
-In case of necessity, VDD also provides support in assessment proceedings for security clearances of first category – top secret (issued by SAB).
-In parallel, VDD conducts the eligibility assessments for industrial security certificates to be issued to businessmen.
+In case of necessity, Latvian State Security Service also provides support in vetting process for security clearances of first category – top secret (issued by SAB).
+In parallel, Latvian State Security Service conducts the verification for industrial security certificates to be issued to businessmen.
 The industrial security certificate is required for providing goods and services in the institutions related to state secrets.
-The decision about the issuance of the industrial security certificate made by SAB.
+The decision about the issuance of the industrial security certificate is made by SAB.

-The following information may be recognized as a state secret:
+The following information is considered as a state secret:

 - information regarding state military potential, defence strategy and tactics, and plans for defence and mobilization;